alphajuliet/aoc25/README.md

 As usual, part 1 was straightforward -- generate all the rectangles, find their area, and find the biggest.
 Not so simple for part 2.
 My algorithm was sound but it was not completing in any reasonable time.
 I got Claude to help me optimise the code but it was still taking too long.
 More analysis with Claude helped to identify a sampling approach rather than brute force, and this got the compute time down to nearly 7 seconds.
 I'll take some credit for the algorithm but props to Claude for the analysis that got a solution in acceptable time.

+## Day 10

+Some discussion with Claude up front about this puzzle, before touching any code, was useful in understanding how this related to geometry and groups under $\mathbb{Z}/2\mathbb{Z}$.
+We then discussed approaches and decided that simple BFS was the most efficient in this situation.
+I coded up the parser and structured the code, and Claude wrote the BFS function, which I can't be arsed doing.
+Teamwork.

+Part 2 has me stuck though, because the search space is huge for many of the machines in the input data.
+Claude and I have tried a number of approaches, including greedy heuristics, but nothing seems tractable yet.
+It goes on hold for now.